glhd/laravel-addressing/README.md

 ]);
 ```

+The validator will look for fields called "country" so the validator arguments are only necessary
+if you're using a different field name.

 ### Postal Code

 You can check if the postal code starts with the correct pattern using `postal_code` validator: